Easy date and walnut scones, the perfect bake for picnics and afternoon tea!

 🍴 Serving suggestions

-If I'm making them for afternoon tea, I'll often serve them on a cake stand with mini sausage rolls, cucumber sandwiches, and chocolate chip flapjack.
+If I'm making them for afternoon tea, I'll serve the scones on a cake stand with mini sausage rolls, cucumber sandwiches, and chocolate chip flapjack.

 📖 Variations